Leyla Zoroğlu

 Biography

-Leyla Zoro?lu has been Keeper of the Sebahattin Y?ld?z Museum in Ankara since 2010.
-The Museum is one of the largest private collections in Ankara, containing objects from the Early Bronze Age Period to the Late Ottoman Era.
+Between 2010 and 2020, Leyla served as the Director of the Sebahattin Yıldız Museum in Ankara.
+The museum houses one of the largest private collections in the city, featuring artefacts ranging from the Early Bronze Age to the Late Ottomon Period.

-She received her Bachelor’s degree in Archaeology from Konya Seljuk University in 2000, and her Masters in Classical Archaeology from the Social Sciences Institute of Seljuk University in 2010.
-Between 2001 and 2004, she interned for the Lagina Excavation and Research Project.
-In 2004, she joined Çatalhöyük Research and Excavation Projects as an archaeologist, as part of a team from Seljuk University.
-She also worked as an archaeologist for the Ancyra Roman Theatre Excavations and Restoration Project, conducted by the Museum of Anatolian Civilizations in 2010.
+Leyla received her Bachelor’s degree in Archaeology from Selçuk University in Konya in 2000, and her master’s degree in Classical Archaeology from the Social Sciences Institute of the same University in 2010.
+Between 2001 and 2004, Leyla completed an internship with the Lagina Excavation and Research Project.
+In 2004, she joined at team from Selçuk University participating in the Çatalhöyük Research and Excavation Projects as an archaeologist.
+She later worked as an archaeologist in the Ankyra Roman Theatre Excavations and Restoration Project, conducted by the Museum of Anatolian Civilizations in 2010.

 At the British Museum

 During her time on the International Training Programme in 2016, Leyla was based in the Department of Greece & Rome.
-Her UK Partner placement was spent at The Collection – Art and Archaeology in Lincolnshire and University of Nottingham Museum.
+Her UK Partner placement was spent at Lincoln Museum and University of Nottingham Museum.

 Leyla’s place on the International Training Programme was generously supported by the Marie-Louise von Motesiczky Charitable Trust.